-The most commonly recommended site for SC injections is the abdomen due to its convenience and tendency to more rapid and reproducible insulin uptake [2, 13].
-The buttocks, thigh and upper arms may also be used, however the risk of IM injection is higher with the thighs and arms, and the difference in absorption between sites needs to be considered for some types of insulin (older human insulins, eg Regular, NPH) [2,14].
-When using the abdomen, injections should be given at least 1cm above the symphysis pubis, 1cm below the lowest rib and 1cm away from the umbilicus [10].
+The most commonly recommended site for SC injections is the abdomen due to its convenience and tendency to more rapid and reproducible insulin uptake. ^{2, 12} The buttocks, thigh and arms may also be used, however the risk of IM injection is higher with the thighs and arms, and the difference in absorption between sites needs to be considered for some types of insulin (older human insulins, eg Regular, NPH). ^{2, 13} When using the abdomen, injections should not be given within 5cm from the umbilicus.
+12 this part of the anatomy for self-injection, SC injections can be safely performed with the correct needle length using a single handed technique.^{2, 11}

-The posterior lateral aspects of the buttocks offer the slowest rate of absorption, and have a higher SC tissue depth, so injecting with a skin fold is generally not required [13].
-If the person is able to reach this part of the anatomy for self-injection, SC injections can be safely performed with the correct needle length using a single handed technique [2, 12].
+The buttocks offer the slowest rate of absorption, and have a higher SC tissue depth, so injecting with a skin fold is generally not required.
+12 If the person is able to reach

-Injection into the upper third anterior lateral aspects of both thighs is the preferred region to reduce inadvertently injecting IM [10].
-The risk of IM injections into the thigh ranges from 6.7% in obese females to 58.1% in males with a body mass index (BMI) < 25kg/m2 when an 8 mm needle is used without a lifted skin fold [17].
-This is reduced with shorter needles, but remains a risk, particularly for slimmer individuals.
-Even with 4mm needles, it is estimated that 10.1% of injections into the thigh for males with a BMI < 25kg/m2 will be given IM [17].
-Due to vascularisation of the area, there is also a risk of rapid absorption of insulin from the thigh where exercise is performed shortly after injection [18,19].
+Injection into the thigh has a higher risk of IM injection due the reduced depth of subcutis in this area and, if used, should be completed using a lifted skin fold.
+11, 14-16 The risk of IM injections into the thigh ranges from 6.7% in obese females to 58.1% in males with a body mass index (BMI) < 25kg/m2 when an 8mm needle is used without a lifted skin fold.
+16 This is reduced with shorter needles, but remains a risk, particularly for slimmer individuals.
+Even with 4mm needles, it is estimated that 10.1% of injections into the thigh for males with a BMI < 25kg/m2 will be given IM.
+16 Due to vascularisation of the area, there is also a risk of rapid absorption of insulin from the thigh where exercise is performed shortly after injection.
+17, 18

-The arms also have a reduced depth of subcutis, increasing the risk of IM injection even with very short (4 mm) needles and a lifted skin fold is recommend for children and slim adults [12, 16, 17, 20].
-However it is almost impossible to perform this technique properly in those who are self-injecting [2].
-There is also difficulty consistently locating the injection into the correct part of the arm to ensure SC injection (middle third posterior aspect) [10].
-The risk of IM injection at 90 degrees with a 4mm needle without a skinfold lift is estimated to range from 0.1% for obese females to 7.1% for males with a BMI <25kg/m2 [17].
-This risk increases progressively with increasing needle length and is 50.5% in males with a BMI < 25kg/m2 with 8mm needle lengths [17].
+The arms also have a reduced depth of subcutis, increasing the risk of IM injection even with very short (4mm) needles and a lifted skin fold is recommend for children and slim adults. ^{11, 15, 16, 19} However it is almost impossible to perform this technique properly in those who are self-injecting.
+2 There is also difficulty consistently locating the injection into the correct part of the arm to ensure SC injection.
+The risk of IM injection at 90 degrees with a 4mm needle without a skinfold lift is estimated to range from 0.1% for obese females to 7.1% for males with a BMI < 25kg/m2.
+16 This risk increases progressively with increasing needle length and is 50.5% in males with a BMI < 25kg/m2 with 8mm needle lengths.
+16